eeditiones/workshop/slides/bbaw-kolloquium-20251124.md

 - all ODDs inherit from `teipublisher.odd`
 - provides sensible defaults for most common TEI elements
+- covers variant use case scenarios
-- many documents will render ok out of the box
+- many documents will render satisfactorily out of the box
 - limits the need for custom ODD rules

 ---